Emergency Duty Team Practice Guidance

 All reported missing events are recorded by EDT in an EDT Case note, this case note should contain full details of the missing incident, including the person making contact with EDT, their telephone number, role and organisation, the time the young person went missing and location, all risk factors associated for the missing person, the actions that the referrer has made, the Police Incident Number and any further action agreed.
 For children who are placed outside of Knowsley, EDT will record their missing incidences on an EDT Missing form and re-assign this to Admin Missing.

-Where the EDT Social worker has concluded that a Section 47 child protection investigation is required then a Strategy Discussion must take place and be recorded on the EDT Strategy Discussion Template.
+Where the EDT Social worker has concluded that a Section 47 child protection investigation is required then a Strategy Discussion must take place and be recorded on the EDT Strategy Discussion Template and case note.
 This recording must include the discussions with Police, any other agencies and clearly record the decision making and actions agreed.
-The template should be attached to Documents in ICS and emailed to CSC Admin and the relevant Manager (MASH for non open cases and the relevant Team Manager for cases that are open.
+The template should be attached to Documents in ICS and emailed to CSC Admin (if open case) and the relevant Manager (MASH for non open cases).
 In some circumstances, where a child has been safeguarded, and following discussion with the Team Manager, or the on call Senior Manager, the Strategy Meeting will be able to wait until the next working day.

-When the on call Senior Manager has been consulted regarding a situation, a Manager's Decision case note should be recorded.
+When the on call Senior Manager has been consulted regarding a situation, a Manager's Decision case note should be recorded by the senior manager.

-All Case notes must be completed and update on open cases before 9am, Monday to Friday (with an alert to allocated social worker and Team Manager) maintained ensuring that the child's voice and journey is evidenced as required, so that decision making is evidenced and managers oversight also recorded properly and in full.
+All Case notes must be completed and updated on open cases before 9am, Monday to Friday (with an alert to allocated social worker and Team Manager) maintained ensuring that the child's voice and journey is evidenced as required, so that decision making is evidenced and EDT Co-Ordinator managers oversight also recorded properly and in full.